typegoose/auto-increment/README.md

 ## Motivation

-I started `@typegoose/auto-increment` because `mongoose-auto-increment` and `mongoose-auto-increment-reworked` are archived and didnt get any update for at least 2 years, and there were many issues about them in [typegoose](https://github.com/typegoose/typegoose) so i thought it will be easy to make an up-to-date automatic incrementing plugin
+I started `@typegoose/auto-increment` because `mongoose-auto-increment` and `mongoose-auto-increment-reworked` are archived and didnt get any update for at least 2 years, and there were many issues about them in [typegoose](https://github.com/typegoose/typegoose) so i thought it will be easy to make an up-to-date automatic incrementing plugin.

 ## Requirements

 - Node 12.22.0+
 - TypeScript 4.4+ (older versions could work, but are not tested)
-- mongoose 6.4+
+- mongoose 6.5+

 ## Install

 `npm i -s @typegoose/auto-increment`

-You also need to install `mongoose`, because this plugin is made for `mongoose`
+You also need to install `mongoose`, because this plugin is made for `mongoose`.

 ## Testing